sinaptik-ai/pandas-ai/extensions/ee/connectors/snowflake/README.md

-# Snowflake Extension for PandaAI
+# Snowflake Extension for PandasAI

-This extension integrates Snowflake connectors with PandaAI, providing support for Snowflake.
+This extension integrates Snowflake connectors with PandasAI, providing support for Snowflake.

 ## Installation